W56: History

 However, in January 1962, a new requirement for the use of external initiation and a chopper-converter firing set was added.
 This produced the XW-56-X2 warhead.
 It was decided that the XW-56-X1 would no longer be designated the Mark 56 Mod 1, but that the XW-56-X2 would instead take the Mod 1 nomenclature.
 The warhead was design released in May 1962 and production began in March 1963.
 The warhead was 17.4 inch in diameter, 47.3 inch long and weighed 600 lb, and fitted to the Mark 11 reentry vehicle.

 In December 1962, it was noted that efforts were being made to harden the warhead against blast effects such as those from anti-ballistic missile systems.
 The decision was made to change the way the warhead was mounted to the reentry vehicle.
 Instead of a single flange, a honeycomb sleeve would be placed between the warhead and reentry vehicle, and would provide area loading.
 This interim design, the XW-56-X3 was given the production nomenclature Mark 56 Mod 2.
-The design as not interchangeable with the Mod 1 warhead and production was planned for April 1964.
+The design was not interchangeable with the Mod 1 warhead and production was planned for April 1964.

 The Mod 2 design was, with minor exceptions, identical to the Mod 1 design.
 Changes included new inertial switches as the originals could not survive the shocks involved, and a new neutron generator redesigned to improve the mounting system for the generator.
 The new reentry vehicle was called the Mark 11A.
 With the warhead in its reentry vehicle the total system was 32 inch in diameter, 80.5 inch long and weighed 831 lb.
 Production was achieved in August 1964.

 In May 1966, Sandia National Laboratories and Livermore began work on a hard (high energy) x-ray hardening program for the W56.
 The exact changes made are still classified, but one portion was the inclusion of a forward shield.
 The modified warhead was designated the XW-56-X4 and given the production nomenclature of Mark 56 Mod 3.
 Existing Mod 2 warheads were retrofitted to the Mod 3 design.
 Early production was achieved in February 1967.

 A final weapon, the Mark 56 Mod 4 began development in March 1967.
 The program was to further harden the weapon against the effects of x-rays.
 Production began in May 1967.
 No further details of the Mod 4 warhead have been declassified other than that it may have weighed 680 lb.